apivideo/api.video-api-client-generator/templates/documentation/vod/video-object.md

 ---
-title: "What is a video object?"
+title: What is a video object?
-slug: video-object
-hidden: false
 metadata:
-  title: "What is a video object?"
-  description: "Short guide to explain what api.video objects are."
+  description: Short guide to explain what api.video objects are.
 ---

 # What is a video object?